kstine93/spacetraderClient/docs/devnotes.md

 ---

+### Jul 24, 2023
+TODO:
+1. Finish initial version of 'trade_menu.py'
+2. Commit changes to other components
+   1. Updated password_prompt utility to allow for double-entering password (to prevent password-setup mistakes)
+   2. Added capability to REMOVE players in startup_cli
+   3. (minor) printed confirmation of contract acceptance.

+---

 ### Jul 19, 2023
 TODO:
 1. ~~Commit changes~~
 2. ~~Remove 'list' commands - instead, use the 'preview' feature of 'menu' to show description of each command (negates need for 'list' and is easier to use).~~
-3. Finish contract to-do from July 18 below.
+3. ~~Finish contract to-do from July 18 below.~~
 4. Look at July 3rd notes for additional priorities.

 > **Important reflection on my commits:**